 DAY 6: FROM TZOYMERKA TO ZAGOROCHORIA (Syrrako, Papigo, Monodendri, Aristi)

-METEORA (“suspended in the air”) was the hiding spot for the monks from the Romans.
-We explore two (or 3) amazing monasteries depending on your fitness and timing.
-We drive around the Meteora maze finding different spots to take photos and enjoy the amazing views.
+Meteora (“suspended in the air”) was the hiding spot for the monks from the Romans.
+We explore two (or 3) amazing monasteries depending on your fitness and speed of exploring.
+We drive around the Meteora maze finding different spots to take amazing photos and enjoy the amazing views.
+Holy Trinity monastery was the filming location in the 1981 James Bond movie “For Your Eyes Only” and several other movies were also shot at the Meteora monasteries.
 Not all monasteries are open every day.
 Each day one of them is closed.
 So we will plan accordingly and make sure you don’t miss any favorites.

 We are having our first stop at The Holy Monastery of Great Meteoro, the biggest and oldest one of all.
 It was called the monastery that was “suspended in the air” (meteoro), because of the formation of the gigantic rock on top of which it was built.
 Our second visit is to the great monastery of St. Stephan.
 The Monastery of St. Stephan is a small church built in the 16th century and decorated in 1545.
 Only if you are fit and quick to explore, it will be possible to add one more monastery visit which would be the Holy Trinity or Varlaam monastery.